danielaparker/jsoncons/README.md

 (2) "Sayings of the Century"
 ```

-[jsonpointer::get](jsonpointer/get.md) may also be used to query packed cbor values.
+[jsonpointer::get](jsonpointer/get.md) may also be used to query packed CBOR data items.

 See [jsonpointer](doc/ref/jsonpointer/jsonpointer.md) for details.